There is plenty to see and do in Osoyoos. Bring the whole family!

 - Hockey - Every fall and winter head to the Sun Bowl Arena and watch the exciting fast-paced action of The Osoyoos Coyotes Junior 'B' Club.

 - Tournaments - Come during tournament time for soccer, hockey, golf, slowpitch, triathlon, and sailing.
-Check the event calendar for details.

 - There are also public tennis courts, dog parks and baseball diamonds.
 Click here for more information on the Town's parks and facilities.